mcosovic/FactorGraph.jl/docs/src/index.md

 z = [0.5; 0.8; 4.1]                         # observation vector
 v = [0.1; 1.0; 1.0]                         # variance vector

-gbp = graphicalModel(H, z, v)               # initialize the graphical mode for iteration = 1:200                       # the GBP inference
+gbp = graphicalModel(H, z, v)               # initialize the graphical model for iteration = 1:200                       # the GBP inference
-    messageFactorVariableVanilla(gbp)       # compute message using the native GBP messageVariableFactorVanilla(gbp)       # compute message using the native GBP end
+    messageFactorVariableVanilla(gbp)       # compute messages using the native GBP messageVariableFactorVanilla(gbp)       # compute messages using the native GBP end

 for iteration = 1:400                       # continues the GBP inference